gitkraken/gitkraken-client-docs/gitkraken-client/stashing.md

 ---

 title: Stash
-description: Save your changes for later with stashing in GitKraken Client.
+description: Save your changes for later with stashing in GitKraken Desktop.
 taxonomy:
     category: gitkraken-client